 Online, approved travel study, placement in the Teacher Ranger Teacher (TRT) program, or Teachers on Public Lands (TPL) program required for 2nd course in series.

-All courses are 3 graduate credit hours.
-Tuition for courses one and three is $359.50/credit + $100 online course fee.
+All courses are three graduate credit hours.
+Tuition is $359.50/credit (for course 1 and 3 only), plus student fees of $10/credit, plus $100 online course fee, for a total of $1,208.50/course.
 The tuition will vary by course selected for course 2 in the series.

 If completing as a TRT or TPL: the second course is paid for by National Park Service or Bureau of Land Management, respectively.

 MA Curriculum and Instruction - Elementary Math and Science Education